ablanco1950/HASTIE_Corrected_HitRate_vs_Sensitivity/README.md

 java -jar Hastie_NaiveBayes.jar C:\Hastie10_2Corrected.txt C:\Hastie10_2Corrected.txt 0.0 9600.0 9601.0 12000.0
 In other words, the assignment to the Hastie10_2.csv file is changed to Hastie10_2Corrected.txt.

-We will also test the HASTIE_sklearn_with_test_out_train.py program that presents the results of the SKLERAN classifiers: GaussianNB (naive Bayes), RandomForestClassifier, AdaBoostClassifier and GradientBoostingClassifier.
+We will also test the HASTIE_sklearn_with_test_out_train.py program that presents the results of the SKLEARN classifiers: KNeighbor, GaussianNB (naive Bayes), RandomForestClassifier, AdaBoostClassifier and GradientBoostingClassifier.

 The hit rate exceeds 99% in all cases.